 Ceded reinsurance does not relieve Accident Fund of its primary obligations under its contracts of insurance.
 To the extent reinsurers are unable or unwilling to honor their obligations under the reinsurance treaties, Accident Fund remains primarily liable to its policyholders.
 To manage this risk, Accident Fund periodically evaluates the financial condition of its reinsurers.
 When needed, allowances are established for uncollectible reinsurance recoverables.
-At December 31, 2023 and 2022, no allowance was required.
+At December 31, 2024 and 2023, allowance balances were \$14 and \$3, respectively.

-The effects of reinsurance activities related to Accident Fund, Star, and WSIC on premiums and losses for the years ended December 31, 2023 and 2022, are as follows:
+The effects of reinsurance activities related to Accident Fund, Star, and WSIC on premiums and losses for the years ended December 31, 2024 and 2023, are as follows:

-Reinsurance recoverables related to Accident Fund, Star and WISC included in receivables-net, and prepaid reinsurance and ceded unearned premiums, included in other assets, at December 31, 2023 and 2022, consist of the following:
+Reinsurance recoverables related to Accident Fund, Star and WSIC included in reinsurance recoverables, and prepaid reinsurance and ceded unearned premiums, included in other assets, at December 31, 2024 and 2023, consist of the following: